imballinst/imballinst.dev/src/pages/blog/top3-achievements-frustrations-2020/index.md

 ### Overcoming Suicidal Thoughts

-There were at least 3 times where I was trapped within a vortex of myself.
+There were probably 4 times where I was trapped within a vortex of myself.
 The first one happened around January/February——I had thought of jumped off a [footbridge](https://en.wikipedia.org/wiki/Footbridge).
 That was the point where I felt I needed to visit a therapist... for the first time.
 I was nervous because I had heard about people's experiences with therapists and mostly they had bad experiences.

 It turned out to be a quite pleasant one.
 I binned some of my psychological garbages and learned some good teachings.
 The therapist said that I was stuck in my own thoughts because I didn't see that coming.
 To prevent that, I should be more aware of myself and feel if the "darkness" starts to creep up on me.
 In addition, she [the therapist] also taught me some meditation techniques, which are incredibly useful until now.

--- draft --

-Second attack: house-cleaning stuff where I admitted it was my mistake and I will do better and mother went mad.
-I didn't eat whole night and slept on the floor all night until my body went numb.
-Third attack: during house construction, some issues with mother causing me and my wife to be on edge and I intended to walk on the bus track.
+The second one came around 1 month before my marriage.
+I laid on the floor the whole night until my body felt numb.
+I didn't check on my phone, I didn't eat.
+At 3AM the next day, I thought about my soon-to-be-wife (at that moment)—we were so close of being together and I didn't want to make her feel sad (although I already did by not replying to her messages).
+Then, I decided to order a food online to fill out my empty stomach.
+I didn't do well in my job for 2-3 days since the incident, but I regained my pace eventually.

+The third attack came around 1–2 months after my marriage.
+I remembeer back then I just laid on a carpet breathing, but devoid of life.
+I looked up as I saw the ceiling and my wife crying.
+We were (and still are) living in an apartment and my mind was conflicting on whether I should rush to the balcony and jump or not.
+But again, my feelings for my wife triumphed and we spent the rest of the night comforting each other.

+The fourth attack was probably the weakest compared to the previous ones.
+I was quite stressed at that time and we decided to go along to buy some groceries.
+My mind was fighting between living and intentionally walking on the bus corridor, so I bought 2 sacks of rice (5 kilograms each) and I carried them to the apartment (yes, we usually walk to the nearest supermarket).
+This was because when I am emotionally unstable, I stabilize myself by "draining" my own energy, hoping that I don't have any energy left to harm myself.
+It worked and we arrived safely in our apartment.

+I am thankful to myself for not giving up in these fights.
+They were not, by any means, easy.
+If you are facing the same thing, please stay strong and find someone who can help you carry your "emotional burden".

 ### Learning About Long-term Investments